-In August 2013, a new broadcasting and theatrical exhibition regulation was announced (but is not yet in force), that will be burdensome to implement for motion picture and television program producers.
+In 2013, a new broadcasting and theatrical exhibition regulation went in to force that will be burdensome to implement for motion picture and television program producers.
 The regulation restricts the advertising of "junk food" and sugary beverages on television and in theaters, specifically during programming intended for children.
+In addition, some legislators have periodically proposed the adoption of screen quotas, which if adopted, would severely limit the exhibition of U.S. films in Mexico; these would violate NAFTA and should be opposed.

-Legislative Recommendations: A few additional legislative reforms needed for effective enforcement (in addition to Copyright Law amendments) include:
+Legislative Recommendations: Other legislative reforms needed for effective enforcement (in addition to Copyright Law amendments, and the other recommendations already noted above) include:

-Amendments to the Criminal Code to punish - with a prison term (three to ten years) and fines - the unauthorized camcording of films in theaters.
-The legislation needs to eliminate any required proof of commercial intent.

-- Amendments to the Criminal Code to eliminate proof of a profit motive as a prerequisite to criminal liability for large-scale copyright infringements. - Amendments to the Copyright Law or Criminal Code to establish criminal sanctions for the distribution or trafficking of devices used for the circumvention of TPMs.
+- Amendments to the Criminal Code to punish with a prison term (three to ten years) and fines the unauthorized camcording of films in theaters.
+The legislation needs to eliminate any required proof of commercial intent. - Amendments to the Criminal Code to eliminate proof of a profit motive as a prerequisite to criminal liability for large-scale copyright infringements. - Amendments to the Copyright Law or Criminal Code to establish criminal sanctions for the distribution or trafficking of devices used for the circumvention of TPMs.
 This should include "acts" as well as devices, components and services.
 Mexico's existing criminal law concerning TPM protection (Penal Code, Article 42) has proven ineffective because it only applies to the domestic manufacture of circumvention devices.

-Since such devices are made abroad and imported into Mexico, there is no criminal enforcement against retailers of these devices. - Amendments to the Customs Code to grant customs inspectors ex officio powers to detain and seize infringing imports. - Amendments to strengthen administrative enforcement by: (1) providing tax crime prosecution of copyright infringement (when it implicates tax liability); and (2) increasing administrative sanctions. - Ensure that all relevant rights holders are entitled in law and practice to operate effectively through the collecting bodies of their choice in the licensing of broadcasting, public performance and other communications to the public. - Enact and enforce decrees to ensure the procurement and use of legal computer software in governmental agencies at all levels (especially all state and municipal agencies).
+Since such devices are made abroad and imported into Mexico, there is no criminal enforcement against retailers of these devices.

+- Amendments to the Customs Code to grant customs inspectors ex officio powers to detain and seize infringing imports. - Amendments to strengthen administrative enforcement by: (1) providing tax crime prosecution of copyright infringement (when it implicates tax liability); and (2) increasing administrative sanctions. - Ensure that all relevant rights holders are entitled in law and practice to operate effectively through the collecting bodies of their choice in the licensing of broadcasting, public performance and other communications to the public.